Program type:

 Why Earn an Addiction Studies Minor?

 Courses cover all levels of alcohol and drug use, as well as other behavioral addictions, their symptomatology, personal and social impacts, and treatment.
-The program is structured to meet the state licensing educational requirements for licensure as a chemical dependency counselor (LCDC).
+Our program is structured to meet the state licensing educational requirements for licensure as a chemical dependency counselor (LCDC).

 Addiction Studies Minor Highlights

 The program provides rigorous courses taught by clinically trained, licensed and experienced faculty who have a rich history delivering academic instruction in higher education.
-The program offers an integrated model of addictions, mental health, and co-occurring disorders.
+The program offers an integrated model of addictions, mental health and co-occurring disorders.

 Addiction Studies Minor Courses You Could Take